 Despite having lived with food allergies since his first diagnosis at six months of age, Janet Maruca says that Anthony was embarrassed to talk about them.
 “He didn’t tell a lot of people because he didn’t want to be singled out.
 He wanted to be what he called, ‘normal,’” she said.

 Something that Janet began hearing after Anthony’s death was that other friends of his had food allergies too, and that they shared her son’s reluctance to discuss the medical condition.
 “I never realized how many kids are embarrassed by their food allergies and won’t speak of it or just won’t eat,” she said again stressing how important it is to let restaurants know about your food allergies.

 The Marucas would know about this – and not just because of Anthony’s tragic passing.
 The family owns a famous pizza restaurant – Maruca’s Pizza – on the Seaside Heights boardwalk in New Jersey.
 This family understands the issues of managing ingredients and cross-contact in a busy kitchen.

-The family is trying to raise awareness of food allergies by working with Food Allergy Research & Education (FARE), and asking for donations to be made in memory of Anthony Maruca.
-Janet hopes that the money will be used to further educate those who are unaware of the severity of food allergies.
+The family is trying to raise awareness of food allergies and was working with Food Allergy Research & Education (FARE) on programs to further educate those who are unaware of the severity of food allergies.